+What do we wish to achieve?
 More use of international opportunities.
 How?
-By generating more knowledge about available (financial) sources and about support for creative business sectors.
+By generating more knowledge about available (financial) sources and about support for creative industries.
 Individual international successes mask the fact that opportunities are still being missed at the collective level.
 Nor do many creative businesses have the availability of good international distribution channels.
 This implies that internationalisation is incidental rather than structural in creative industries and that parts thereof respond inadequately to opportunities on foreign markets.
-Also with regard to the international positioning of the Netherlands is the excellent reputation of our creative business sectors used far too little.
+Also with regard to the international positioning of the Netherlands, is the excellent reputation of our creative industries used far too little.